asweeney86/blog/content/post/webassembly-1.md

 }
 ```

-Uhh...
-This isn't your typical helloworld.
+As you probably noticed this isn't exactly what you see in your typical helloworld.
 Where is `out` defined?
 Why aren't we using `printf` or `puts`?
-Well for our simple example here we will be targeting an environment that doesn't actually have a `libc` available for us.
-This environment is also missing `POSIX` and your standard OS syscalls.
-For now we will simply define an extern function named `out`.
-Once we go through the compilation  steps and start interfacing with the browser we will go over how and where this function is defined.
+The reason we aren't using standard `POSIX` functions or system calls is that they don't exist in the enviornment we are targeting.
+By default the VM does not provide a `libc` for us that defines all of the standard functions we know and love.
+For now we will simply define an extern function named `out` that we will define late after going through the compilation steps and start interfacing with the browser.

 ## Building helloworld.c